policecar/pushover-weechat/README.md

 ====================

 Send a Pushover message ( cf. https://pushover.net ) to your Android or iPhone in the event of private messages or highlights occuring in Weechat.
+In case of a Bitlbee Weechat IM in IRC setup this will notify you of any IM messages.

 Install
 -------

 Load the pushover-weechat.rb plugin into Weechat.
-Place it in the ~/.weechat/ruby directory:
+Place it in the ~/.weechat/ruby or ~/.weechat/ruby/autoload directory:

     /ruby load pushover-weechat.rb